byanofsky/simple-blog/readme.md

 ## Overview

-Simple Blog is a simple blogging framework that can be modified and added to to meet your needs.
+Simple Blog is a simple blogging framework that can be modified and built upon to meet your needs.

-It is built using the webapp2 framework (https://cloud.google.com/appengine/docs/python/tools/webapp2) and jinja2 template engine (http://jinja.pocoo.org/).
-It is built to run in Google App Engine.
+It is built to be deployed on [Google App Engine](https://cloud.google.com/appengine/docs/python/), upon the [webapp2 framework] (https://cloud.google.com/appengine/docs/python/tools/webapp2) and [jinja2 template engine](http://jinja.pocoo.org/).

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation